zqx1392/hello-world/README.md

 - kare near azuma
 - south area

+you can assume that all heroines (except kuro) are distantly related cousins still, Chiwa's stepdad is Haru's granddad.... so theoretically Chiwa is Haru's STEP-AUNT

 I agree that the writing might play a part in overall bad pacing, but I think the biggest problem is "overabundance of quality"
 From what I've played so far (3 routes except Kuro's), each route can easily replace a true route in other VNs easily due to the sheer force of length, emotions, and plots
 However, the stories themselve are very serious; It is so natural to quickly drain readers' concentration and desensitize them against overwhelming emotions in no time.